felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 If you personally suffer from learning anxiety and made it this far in this text, I am in awe of you.
 You are among the courageous few that made it to the end.
-Seriously, lift your favorite arm and give yourself a pat on the back from me.
-I am confident that you are already on the right
+Seriously, lift your favourite arm and give yourself a pat on the back from me.
+I'm  confident that you are already on the right
 path: the real journey begins here, if you accept it.
 I hope the ideas I have outlined above will inspire you to give them a try or, better yet, to find your own system and rediscover the simple, sacred joy of learning.
-If this changes your life even half as much as it changed mine, you're in for the ride of a lifetime, my friend.
+If this changes your life even half as much as it changed mine, you, my friend, are in for the ride of a lifetime.

 We truly can do anything we set our mind to.
 That is what learning is all about.